-A person wishing to apply for admission to the AQUAVET® I, II, or III courses, or to be considered for the research fellowship, must submit transcripts of all college-level work and a completed application form.
+A person wishing to apply for admission to the AQUAVET® I and II courses, or to be considered for the research fellowship, must submit transcripts of all college-level work and a completed application form.
 Statements on that form should contain all relevant information, but should be kept as succinct as possible.
 The deadline for receipt of applications is indicated on the form, as is the approximate date on which applicants will be notified of the committee's decisions.
 Applications may be downloaded from this page (see below).
 We request that the completed application form be sent as a .pdf or MS Word email attachment to the Office of the Director.
 Transcripts should also be submitted electronically if possible.

 Course announcements and application materials are automatically sent to each North American college or school of veterinary medicine in November on an annual basis to facilitate access by veterinary students.
 Applications are normally due in mid-January.

 Please note that each application contains four pages.
 Follow the directions on the application carefully.
 Please note: these applications are not designed to be filled out on-line.

 Please note that: Completed application form should be sent as an e-mail attachment to: firstname.lastname@example.org; the transcripts should be submitted electronically as well.
 Applications for the AQUAVET® Program are due by the 15th of January each year in the Office of the Director of AQUAVET®.